khongminhtn/computer-science-studies/core-cs-programming/how-to-code-simple-data/notes-funtion-design.md

 - Makes hard problems easier to solve
   - Break problems down to smaller steps
 - Makes easy problems a little harder to design
+- Not intended for waterfall process (step by step/ procedural programming)

 **HtDF Recipe:**
 1. Signature, purpose and stub.